seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 That in their kind they speak it: only sin
 And hellish obstinacy tie thy tongue,
 That truth should be suspected.
 Speak, is't so?
+If it be so, you have wound a goodly clew;
+If it be not, forswear't: howe'er, I charge thee,
+As heaven shall work in me for thine avail,
-Tell me truly.
+Tell me truly. ...

 **HELENA**
+...
 Good madam, pardon me!

 **COUNTESS**
-Do you love my son?
+Do you love my son? ...

 **HELENA**
+...
+Your pardon, noble mistress!

+**COUNTESS**
+Love you my son? ...

+**HELENA**
+...
 Do not you love him, madam?

 **COUNTESS**
 Go not about; my love hath in't a bond,
 Whereof the world takes note: come, come, disclose
 The state of your affection; for your passions
-Have to the full appeach'd.
+Have to the full appeach'd. ...

 **HELENA**
+...
 Then, I confess,
 Here on my knee, before high heaven and you,
 That before you, and next unto high heaven,
 I love your son.